dm-mag/yaagogui/README.md

 | shiny | 3623 | 0 | it is not possible to dynamically change the window title |
 | gio | 9965 | 0 | Not trivial API, absent key "Insert" in keyboard API |
 | goey | 2855 | 0 |   |

+SSE - some simplest example (with static graphic)

+CPU usage when nothing doing